 Place butter, syrup, powder, and salt into bowl and mix together well.
 In a double boiler (saucepan filled with boiling water with glass or metal bowl on top) melt chocolate and oil together.
 Take silicone cupcake sheet pan or stainless steel treated with non-stick element (you can also use an ice cube tray).
 Pour a small amount of melted chocolate into container of your choice.
 Let setup for five minutes in refrigerator.
 Next apply a small amount of nut filling into container followed by another layer of melted chocolate.
 Return to the refrigerator for an additional 5-10 minutes until set and enjoy.
 Store in cool temp (doesn’t have to be in the refrigerator just somewhere at or below 70 degrees) and enjoy!

 Find Out More

 For even more great recipes be sure to subscribe.
 Everyone is unique and as such your health care routine should reflect that.
 That is why I am dedicated to helping you create a health care routine that fits more than just your health care needs.
 It should be something that fits into you lifestyle to ensure that you will stick with it.
 The best way to guarantee results is by consistently taking steps in the direction you want to go.
 If you need help reaching your health goals I am always here to talk and I would be more than happy to help you find safe all natural solutions that work for you.
-If you have any questions or concerns please feel free to contact me directly at [email protected] or leave a comment below.
+If you have any questions or concerns please feel free to contact me directly at [email protected] or book a call with me today.
 You deserve to live a happy and healthy life.
 What is stopping you?